Game Management Unit 7

 NOTE: With the implementation of the USFS Travel Management Rule, motorized retrieval of deer is not allowed on Coconino and Kaibab National Forest lands.

 Overview: Mule deer occur throughout Unit 7 except in the low elevation, wide-open grasslands.
 Fawn crops have remained average over the past several years indicating a stable population.
 Hunt success has consistently been on the low-end of Hunt Guidelines for the past several years.
-A junior’s-only hunt was added in October of 2009.

 The fall over-the-counter archery hunt was reopened in 2010.
 The December and January archery deer hunts will remain closed in unit 7 due to a high percentage of harvest by archery hunters during the August-September hunt as outlined in the hunt guidelines.